mandlamag/Mercykwazi.github.io/_posts/2017-11-14-the-smallest-common-multiple.md

 ## My approach
 ###  theory
-I could not finish this task on time but there are a few things that I observed based on this activity My first approach to this activity was to first to research what where.
+I could not finish this task on time but there are a few things that I observed based on this activity My first approach to this activity was to first to research what multiples were.
+Multiples are the result of multiplying a number by an integer (not by a fraction).

 ### Creating  my first function
 I first created a function that checks the numbers in the range of the two given parameters.